Guide

 A note on macOS Keychain

 If you're on macOS, you might wonder why you can't just pull iCloud credentials from Keychain.
 Apple stores iCloud Mail tokens in the system Keychain, but they're protected by the Secure Enclave and can't be extracted by third-party apps — even with security find-internet-password.
 This is intentional.
-The Nylas CLI uses its own OAuth2 tokens stored in ~/.nylas/, separate from Keychain.
+The Nylas CLI uses its own OAuth2 tokens stored in ~/.config/nylas/, separate from Keychain.

 Next steps